GeorgeWere/georgewere.github.io/_posts/2022-4-2-htb-shibboleth.md

 ---
 layout: post
-title: "HTB: SHIBBOLETH"
+title: "HTB: SHIBBOLETH (10.10.11.124)"
-description: "HTB SHIBBOLETH (10.10.11.124) MACHINE WRITE UP Shibboleth is a medium machine from HackTheBox created by knightmare & mrb3n.
+description: "Shibboleth is a medium machine from HackTheBox created by knightmare & mrb3n.
 It starts off with a static website template.
 We will find a clue to look into BMC automation then find IPMI listening on UDP port 632.
 I will use Metasploit to leak a hash from IPMI, and crack it to get creds.
 This creds will allow me to log into Zabbix instance.
 Once in Zabbix i will use the Zabbix agent to execute commands and gain initial foothold.
 I will use credential reuse to pivots the next user.
 To get root, I’ll exploit a CVE in MariaDB / MySQL."
 tags: [hackthebox, htb, boot2root, writeup, write-up, linux, snmp, zabbix, command execution, access control lists, shibboleth]
 image: "/assets/img/shibboleth/shibboleth_feature.png"
 ---
-HTB SHIBBOLETH (10.10.11.124) MACHINE WRITE UP Shibboleth is a medium machine from HackTheBox created by  knightmare & mrb3n.
-It starts off with a static website template.
-We will find a clue to look into BMC automation then find IPMI listening on UDP port 632.
-I will use Metasploit to leak a hash from IPMI, and crack it to get creds.
-This creds will allow me to log into Zabbix instance.
-Once in Zabbix i will use the Zabbix agent to execute commands and gain initial foothold.
-I will use credential reuse to pivots the next user.
-To get root, I’ll exploit a CVE in MariaDB / MySQL. main

 ## RECON
-### Nmap
+## Nmap

 As always we start off with the recon and enumeration process to get an overview of our attack surface and target's running service.